Skip to main content

 • Expert Determination ∞ This method requires a person with appropriate knowledge of and experience with generally accepted statistical and scientific principles to determine that the risk of re-identifying an individual from the data is very small.
 This is a more flexible approach that can be useful for complex datasets where removing all 18 identifiers might render the data useless for analysis.

-The concept of is central to how employers, as plan sponsors, can receive information about the health of their workforce.
+The concept of de-identification is central to how employers, as plan sponsors, can receive information about the health of their workforce.
 The summary health information provided to an employer by the group health plan must be de-identified in a way that prevents any individual’s health status from being discerned.
 This is a critical firewall that separates the clinical data of the employee from the administrative functions of the employer.

 Regulation Primary Focus Application to Wellness Programs Key Protection Offered